 The total modular system cost is \$45.2 million, of which product transportation accounts for \$26.1 million, module purchases \$11.9 million, and module transfers \$7.2 million.
 Table 3 gives a comparison between the modular and conventional system costs, showing the two to have very similar total cost.
-However, it is clear that the conventional solution in this case has lower investment cost than the modular solution, but the modular design has lower transportation cost.
 Fig. 7 shows the capacity and production levels at each site over time.